 Croatia had originally indicted Martic for war crimes in 2003 alongside Serbian military leader Milan Celeketic.
 However, authorities did not decide to proceed with the case against Martic until 2010 when it became clear that the ICTY would not prosecute Martic for the shelling of the towns.

 Estonian authorities have requested time to consider the possibility of handing over Martic.
-Croatian authorities have indicated that the trial will go ahead regardless of the decision of the Estonian authorities.
+Croatian authorities have indicated that the trial will go ahead regardless of the decision of

 The Association of Defence Counsel Practising Before the ICTY (ADC-ICTY) has published its newsletter.
 This edition covers the recent proceedings in the Šešelj case where the ICTY Appeals Chamber upheld the decision of the Trial Chamber to continue the proceedings against Šešelj as soon as the newly appointed judge to the case, Judge Niang, will have finished familiarising himself with the record of the case.